sopanshewale/workshops/workshop_one/workbooks/recursion.md

 For example, consider the number 37 = 2·18+1; here k is 18 and b is 1, so the binary expansion of 37 (100101) is the same as that of 18 (10010), but with an extra 1 on the end.

-TODO - diagram, compute expantion of 37
+TODO - diagram, compute expastion of 37

 This procedure will work for any number.
 To compute the binary expansion of a number *n* we proceed as follows:
 * 1. If n is 1, its binary expansion is 1, and we may ignore the rest of the procedure.
 Similarly, if n is 0, the expansion is simply 0.
 Otherwise: